 BluePath Capital Management has two distinct fee schedules: one for its wrap fee program and another for its non-wrap portfolio management service.
 The wrap fee program rolls all fees for the firm’s services and other additional charges into a single, holistic rate to simplify clients’ costs.
 Wrap fees are charged every month.
 The firm determines clients’ exact monthly fees based on the value of their assets under management on the last day of the previous month.

 |$1,000,001 - $2,000,000||1.50%|

-While the annual rates for Bluepath’s non-wrap portfolio management services are lower, this rate does not include account transaction costs, trading costs and other miscellaneous charges like the wrap fee program does.
-Like the wrap fee program, all portfolio management fees are charged to clients’ accounts on a monthly basis.
+While the annual rates for BluePath’s non-wrap portfolio management services are lower, this rate does not include account transaction costs, trading costs and other miscellaneous charges like the wrap fee program does.
+All portfolio management fees are charged to clients’ accounts on a monthly basis.

 |Non-Wrap Portfolio Management Fees|

 |$3,000,000 and up||1.00%|

 BluePath does charge performance-based fees for some client accounts.
 These clients are charged an annual fee of 1.00% of assets under management, as well as a 20% performance fee based on capital appreciation.
 This fee only applies to any growth beyond what the firm calls your portfolio’s “high water mark.”
 This is defined as the highest value of your AUM at any given time.
 For example, if your account performs so well that it reaches a record high, you’ll be charged a 20% performance-based fee on the difference between your new and old high water mark.

 The firm charges hourly fees for its financial planning services.
 Rates are negotiable and range between $250 to $1,000 per hour.

 What to Watch Out For